ttakahari/AspNetCoreCurrentRequestContext/README.md

 # AspNetCoreCurrentRequestContext

-Enable HttpContext.Current on ASP.NET Core applications.
+Enable to use HttpContext.Current on ASP.NET Core applications.

 ## Install